US Criminal Records

 Restitution: As a part of sentencing, many courts will require that a convicted criminal pay the victim of the crime a certain amount of money or value to apologize for the damages incurred.
 This is called restitution.

-Search Criminal Records: The search for criminal records information is one that a person undertakes through online and physical search at various information repositories-within the law enforcement and criminal justice system-which hold the criminal records for the individual in question.
+Search Criminal Records: The search for criminal records information is one that a person undertakes through an online and physical search at various information repositories-within the law enforcement and criminal justice system-which hold the criminal records for the individual in question.
 The person can approach a search for this information with or without the help of a third party service.

 Sentencing: The court overseeing a particular criminal case will-after hearing both the prosecution and defendant’s side-rule that the criminal is guilty.
 The guilty party will then be subject to punishment in the form of fines, jail time, and/or restitution.